Naokotani/nuts/README.md

 ## Todo

-Now that I have the basic functionality needed to create and delete words one character at a time, I will word on the ability to create and delete words in a range.
+Now that I have the basic functionality needed to create and delete words one character at a time, I will work on the ability to create and delete words in a range.
 I will create different functions for this that that a "start" and "end" index.
 The login should be similar, but I will just need to increment the pointer most likely based on n = end - start.